Sebastian Gorka, who worked in the White House until August, told BBC Scotland Mr Trump “believes that nation states prosper when they are sovereign”.

 Asked whether Mr Trump might favour the break-up of the United Kingdom, Mr Gorka said: “If it makes sense.
 You’ve got to look at the nickel and dime at the end of the day.

-The billionaire has often expressed his love of Scotland, which is the birthplace of his mother Mary Anne Macleod, who was from Lewis.
+Mr Trump has often expressed his love of the country, which is the birthplace of his mother Mary Anne Macleod, who was from Lewis.